Offering 0pen and Honest Professional Advice

 Learning mathematics and second languages will always be difficult for a proportion of learners, because their working memory is limited.

-The National curriculum has been overloaded and too broad.
+The National curriculum was overloaded and too broad.
 Time is a factor in all learning.
 This has reduced the time that could be devoted to concentrating on developing the basic skills.

 What is Realistically Achievable